Patita (1953 film): Soundtrack

 The film had six songs, many of which went on to become very popular.
 Other than "Yaad kiya dil ne" which was penned by Hasrat Jaipuri, the remaining songs were written by Shailendra.
 Music was given by Shankar-Jaikishan.

-The Harmonica version for the song "Yaad Kiya Dil Ne Kahan Ho Tum" was played by the harmonica player Milon Gupta for HMV.
+The Harmonica version for the song "Yaad Kiya Dil Ne Kahan Ho Tum" was played by the harmonica player Milon Gupta for His Master's Voice.